 Although the home buyer does not always see or hear about it (unless there is an issue) there is a lot that happens between inspections and closing.
 Most are automatic and all are meant to get us to the closing table.
 The lender will have you pay for and order the appraisal (usually just after you negotiate a contract, depending on contract terms).
 When working with us, we will ask the lender to order (for contract compliance) but pause the appraisal until after we have inspections.
 If the timeline is short, and we may order the appraisal early with the buyer’s understanding that they may end up purchasing an inspection AND an appraisal on a house they will not own.
 That stinks so we try not to let that happen.

-The survey is needed for title insurance purposes.
-It is something we order for you.
-You are welcome to order it yourself and choose your favorite surveyor or even shop the price around.
-Just let us know.
-We use the same guy because even when we shop the price around, he always has the best value.
-Sometimes the title company will accept an old survey for title insurance purposes.
-If the seller has it available and has not made any changes to fences or the property, it may save the buyer a couple hundred dollars.
+Title insurance requires a survey.
+You are welcome to shop the price around the local surveyors.
+Sometimes the title company will accept the previous survey for title insurance purposes.
+If the seller has it available and has not made any changes, they can sign an affidavit at closing.
+The affidavit states that the seller has made NO CHANGES to fences or the property.
+If available, it will save the buyer a couple hundred dollars.

 Please remember to bring a photo identification with you to closing.
-There are several forms that need to be notarized and the closing agent will need it to verify you are who you say you are.
+The closing agent will notarized several forms.
+Because of this, the closing agent will verify your identity.
 Often, we will ask you to send us a picture of that identification when writing the contract.
 There are fewer problems when the photo identification matches what is on the contract.
-If it does not, there will be yet another form for you to sign at closing time, stating that you are who you say you are even when you are called by a nickname.
+If your name does not match, there will be an alias form in your closing packet.

 In Florida, if you are married and buying a home, the spouse will be required to sign something.
 Even if the spouse will not be on the deed, they sign a form stating they know that they are not going to be on the deed.
 If one spouse will not be available for closing, the other spouse can sign for him/her.
 The lender will have a power of attorney drafted that allows this to work.
 Check with your lender for their rules.
 Just because you have closed on your house does not mean we stop being available to you.
 We are always here to help anytime.